Back to Home

 5. Right to data portability

-(1) The data subject shall have the right to receive the personal data concerning him or her, which he or she has provided to a controller, in a structured, commonly used and machine-readable format and have the right to transmit those data to another controller without hindrance from the controller to which the personal data were provided, provided that
+(1) The data subject shall have the right to receive the personal data concerning him or her, which he or she has provided to a controller, in a structured, commonly used and machine-readable format and shall have the right to transmit those data to another controller without hindrance from the controller to whom the personal data have been provided, where

-(2) When exercising their right to data portability pursuant to paragraph 1, the data subject shall have the right to have the personal data transmitted directly from one controller to another, where technically feasible.
+(2) When exercising his or her right to data portability pursuant to paragraph 1, the data subject shall have the right to have the personal data transmitted directly from one controller to another, where technically feasible.

-The right referred to in paragraph 1 shall not adversely affect the rights and freedoms of other persons.
+The right under paragraph 1 shall not infringe upon the rights and freedoms of other persons.

-This right shall not apply to processing necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller.
+This right does not apply to processing necessary for the performance of a task carried out in the public interest or in the exercise of official authority vested in the controller.

-In the context of the use of information society services, the data subject may, notwithstanding Directive 2002/58/EC, exercise his or her right of objection by means of automated procedures using technical specifications.
+In connection with the use of information society services, the data subject may, notwithstanding Directive 2002/58/EC, exercise his or her right to object by automated means using technical specifications.

 7. Right of withdrawal

-The data subject has the right to revoke their consent to data protection at any time.
-The revocation of consent does not affect the legality of the processing carried out on the basis of the consent up to the time of revocation.
+The data subject has the right to withdraw their consent to data processing at any time.
+The withdrawal of consent does not affect the lawfulness of processing based on consent before its withdrawal.
 8. Right to lodge a complaint with a supervisory authority

-Without prejudice to any other administrative or judicial remedy, every data subject shall have the right to lodge a complaint with a supervisory authority, in particular in the Member State of his or her habitual residence, place of work or place of the alleged infringement if he or she considers that the processing of personal data concerning him or her infringes this Regulation.
+Without prejudice to any other administrative or judicial remedy, every data subject has the right to lodge a complaint with a supervisory authority, in particular in the Member State of his or her habitual residence, place of work or place of the alleged infringement, if the data subject considers that the processing of personal data relating to him or her infringes this Regulation.

 6. OTHER

-We reserve the right to change this privacy policy at any time with future effect.
-The most current version can always be found on this website.
-Please visit the website regularly to inform yourself about the applicable privacy policy.
+We reserve the right to amend this privacy policy at any time with effect for the future.
+The current version can always be found on this website.
+Please visit the website regularly and familiarize yourself with the applicable privacy policy.